Snapshots of Food Industry News

 Till December 2015 India was able to attract $385.45 million FDI in the food processing sector as compared to the $515.86 million for the previous fiscal.

 According to the data shared by Minister of State for Food Processing Sadhvi Niranjan Jyoti in a written reply in Rajya Sabha, the food processing sector has attracted $5,285.66 million FDI from April 2012 to December 2015.
-To encourage the sector the Finance Minister has also announced100 per cent FDI in marketing of food and food products produced and manufactured in India in the current Union Budget.
-FDI will be allowed through FIPB route and this will give impetus to food processing industry as well as support farmers and generate employment.
+To encourage the sector the Finance Minister has also announced100 percent FDI in the marketing of food and food products produced and manufactured in India in the current Union Budget.
+FDI will be allowed through FIPB route and this will give impetus to the food processing industry as well as support farmers and generate employment.

 Patanjali Ayurved to set up Food Park in Punjab

-Patanjali Ayurved is likely to lay down the foundation stone for the Food Park in April, 2016.
+Patanjali Ayurved is likely to lay down the foundation stone for the Food Park in April 2016.
 The Punjab government is hoping to attract an investment of around one lakh rupees in the food processing sector this year.
-Multi-branding in food processing is bringing a lot of benefits to the state even though there are complaints about the government’s performance in the past nine years of SAD-BJP regime.
+Multi-branding in food processing is bringing a lot of benefits to the state even though there are complaints about the government’s performance in the past nine years of the SAD-BJP regime.